 Hepatitis C and the Health Amendment Act Card

-There are special arrangements within the health services for people who have contracted Hepatitis C directly or indirectly through the administration within the State of Human Immunoglobulin-Anti-D or another blood product or a blood transfusion.
+There are special arrangements within the health services for people who have contracted Hepatitis C from Human Immunoglobulin-Anti-D or another blood product or blood transfusion in Ireland.
 They are entitled to services such as GP, nursing and home help services as well as counselling services, regardless of their income.
 These services are covered by the Health Amendment Act Card (HAA Card).

 Hepatitis C Insurance Scheme